 The bulk of my professional career has been spent as an interactive and online project manager.
 For over 6 years I have effectively collaborated with and lead teams through the entire project life cycle across multiple, national websites.
 Specific work includes requirements gathering, outlining the goals and strategy for each product/project, and working directly with the UX teams, designers, and engineers building the solution.
 My background in computer science blended with my business and sales insight gives me a unique advantage to act as a liaison and communicator between the developers and stakeholders.

 On a more personal note, I love design and photography.
 I'm a sucker for storytelling and documentary film.
 I like finding new music and prefer vinyl to digital.
-I successfully organized the first-ever DCDonutCrawl.
+I successfully organized and have maintained the DCDonutCrawl.
 My favorite thing to do is travel and I've visited 6 countries outside of the United States.
 I love to bike, snowboard, and hike, but you'll also find me holed up with a book or researching new trends in tech and web development.

 I consider myself lucky to have worked with Erik in both his role as project manager, as well as user interface developer at Scripps.
 Erik’s the kind of person that excels at whatever he works on.
 He’s dependable and has a lot of drive to see a job well done.
 As a PM, he often went well beyond what was expected of him and would do whatever it took to make sure the project went smoothly.
 He’s excellent at facilitating communication, something you would quickly realize if you were working on a project that did not include him as PM.